-360 Advanced Open Water Lifeguard Training
+360A Advanced Open Water Lifeguard Training

-72 - 80 hours lecture, 96 - 110 hours lab, 6.5 units Pass/No Pass
+168-190 hours lab, 3.5 units Pass/No Pass

-Prerequisite: Fire Protection Technology 160 or Fire Protection Technology 160R, each with a grade of "C" or better, or equivalent.
+Prerequisite: Fire Protection Technology 160 or Fire Protection Technology 363, each with a grade of "C" or better, or equivalent.

 Limitation on Enrollment: Health and Safety.
 Must be sponsored by a Regional Lifeguard Agency.
-Limitation on Enrollment: This course is not open to students with previous credit for Fire Protection Technology 260.
+This course is not open to students with previous credit for Fire Protection Technology 260 or Fire Protection Technology 360.